wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-goals-create-track-close-okrs/includes/navigate-viva-goals.md

-Before we talk about entering and managing your OKRs within Viva Goals, it is helpful to familiarize yourself with the look of the system and how it is structured.
-Below we will look at the main features on the Viva Goals screen and how to navigate the system.
+Before we talk about entering and managing your OKRs within Viva Goals, it's helpful to familiarize yourself with the look of the system and how it's structured.
+Below we'll look at the main features on the Viva Goals screen and how to navigate the system.

 :::image type="content" source="../media/navigation.jpg" alt-text="Screenshot showing the Viva Goals screen.":::